cremetv/craft-starter/README.md

 # craft-starter
-personal basic template for a new craft project
+personal basic template for a new Craft CMS project

 ## cloning
 Create a bare clone of this repo.